bbudescu/bbudescu.github.io/tech_specs.md

 # 2. Computer Vision

 ## 2.1.
+Old School Image Processing

+While being a PhD student, I've been able to learn the fundamentals of classical image processing.
+Stuff like:
+- the pinhole camera model
+- how image various image sensors work, e.g., CCD/CMOS chips (I already forgot most of what I knew about these)
+- how medical images are acquired (X-Rays, CT and MR scanners, ultrasounds etc.)
+- a bit of physics about light and other electromagnetic radiation that can be represented as images
+- how the human eye works
+- color spaces
+- signal processing engineering stuff: interpolation, quantization, sampling etc.
+- contrast
+- histogram processing (e.g. equalization)
+- image filtering with various basic filters
+- Fourier Analysis
+- morphological image processing
+- edge detection
+- segmentation methods (e.g., by active contours)
+- etc.

+All this theory has proven extremely useful over the years.
+I've been able to apply it time and again in many circumstances.
+Even if the solution that worked best in the end was based on deep learning, the knowledge about the classical computer vision methods helped me design acquisition systems, perform data normalization and other kinds of preprocessing, establish performance baselines etc.

-OpenCV
+## 2.2 OpenCV

 I've been using OpenCV in almost every project I've worked on ever since I've started doing image processing (2011), in both C++ and Python.
 In some projects it played a central role (e.g., for the visual odometry projects), while in others it played more of a marginal one (e.g., when training neural nets, I used it mostly for implementing preprocessing operations, e.g. read images, normalization, cropping, augmentation etc.).
-I'm familiar with (some / most of) the functionality offered by the opencv's core, highgui, imgproc, video, calib3d modules.
+I'm familiar with (some / most of) the functionality offered by the opencv's `core`, `highgui`, `imgproc`, `video`, `calib3d` modules.
 Below are the purposes I can remember using it for:
 - reading/writing images from/to disk/network/video files
 - drawing on images, rotating/resizing/etc. and displaying them on screen
 - colorspace conversions, histograms, image filtering (e.g., image denoising, contour detection using morphological, gaussian, laplacian, sobel, gabor etc. filters), distance transforms, thresholding, connected components, segmentation, feature detection (e.g., detect contours using Canny, detect lines using the Hough transform) etc.